-When you buy Bixelangelo you receive your own personal license keys.
-Entering them into the app by choosing SETTINGS > Enter license keys... turns the evaluation version into the fully functional version.
+When you buy Bixelangelo, you receive your own personal license keys.
+Entering them into the app with the menu item SETTINGS > Enter license keys... turns the demo version into the fully functional version.

 Yes.
 So far, all upgrades of Bixelangelo are free upgrades.
 This means that your license keys work with the latest version.

 Press d, choose EDIT > Draw freehand, or click on the button in the WINDOW > Mode window.

 Use your mouse to draw a sketch.
 Hold down the <Ctrl> key to draw straight lines.

 Press e or choose EDIT > Edit sketch, or click on the button in the WINDOW > Mode window.

 Edit the sketch by clicking and dragging the points.

 Press r or choose EDIT > Edit roll, or click on the button in the WINDOW > Mode window.